ultrix3x/JResourceLoader/README.md

 # JResourceLoader

-A simple resource loader in javascript with the ability to store the script in localStorage or sessionStorage.
+A simple resource loader in javascript with the ability to store the scripts, stylesheets and images in localStorage or sessionStorage.

 ResourceLoader has a built in feature to avoid reloading itself.
 If a newer version if ResourceLoader is loaded then it will replace the older version.